theianmay/clausefill-ai/README.md

 3. Restart the dev server
 4. All users will use this default key (unless they provide their own)

+**Rate Limiting:** When using a default API key, the app automatically rate limits to **50 AI questions per hour per IP address** to prevent abuse.
+Users can bypass this by providing their own API key.

 **Note:** The app works perfectly without any API key using deterministic questions.

 ### Run Development Server